-1 Load Adobe Animate or close the current files and start a FULL HD file.
+1 Load Adobe Animate or close the current files and create a FULL HD preset file.

-- 3 Display the FILE menu, highlight IMPORT and select IMPORT TO STAGE. - 4 Access the ANIMATE SUPPORT FILES, open the CHAPTER 12 folder and import the LONDON image. - 5 Set the VIEW to FIT IN WINDOW then display the MODIFY menu and select DOCUMENT.
+- 3 Display the FILE menu, highlight IMPORT and select IMPORT TO STAGE. - 4 Access the ANIMATE CC SUPPORT FILES, open the CHAPTER 12 folder and import the LONDON image. - 5 Display the MODIFY menu and select DOCUMENT.